Skip to content

 The drive to Devil’s Tower was very pretty.
 Who knew Wyoming had such wonderful landscape?
 With so many wildfires raging, we were also lucky that it was a nice day.
 There were tons of bikers, some even towing tiny campers; we also saw a bicyclist loaded down with camping gear.

 Devil’s Tower is a must see.
 But wow, does the National Monument have some stuff to figure out.
 You pay on the way out, which is super weird.
 They have traffic control to keep everyone from hovering in the parking lot at the same time, but it doesn’t work very well.
 The teeny tiny visitors center gift shop even closed from 1:30-2:30 for lunch.
 I get people taking lunch, but no one can cover him?
 And he gets a whole hour on a busy Saturday during their season?
 It seems they must have some staffing issues.
 Maybe they wouldn’t need as many staff if the place made sense.
 Timed Entry would go a long way at this National Monument.
 Still, the monument itself is worth the hassle.
 Just aim for a better day of week and time of day.
 Google maps can show you when it’s busy or slow.
 I’m also guessing it looks way different in the morning when the sun shines on it from the other side.
 We did see three climbers…and I got a pic of two of them.
-Oh and our friend F pointed out that it’s the mountain from Close Encounters of Third Kind. cool!
-And then E remembered it’s also in Paul.
+Someone we know pointed out that it’s the mountain from Close Encounters of Third Kind. cool!
+And then he remembered it’s also in Paul.

 Leave a Reply Cancel reply